-Last Updated on April 21, 2024 by Ryan
+Last Updated on August 1, 2024 by Nicole

 With summer around the corner, a goal for fitness enthusiasts and beginners alike is to slim down or tone the midsection.
 Whether you want a six-pack, a few more inches off your already slender waistline, or just overall improved stability, body weight ab workouts ab or weighted core exercises will give you the results.
 Aside from a healthy diet and a low body fat percentage, it would help if you also understood how to develop your abdominal musculature to achieve your aesthetic/strength goals for this summer and beyond.